 KFC Advertising Campaign

-The mission statement of Kentucky Food Chicken is to become the leading kitchen offering convenient meals, and feeding every family with a sweet tasting meal.
+The mission statement of KFC is to become the leading kitchen offering convenient meals, and feeding every family with a sweet tasting meal.
 The fried chicken is candidly dried under pressure and added to the original recipe (Soba & Aydin 2011).
 The sandwiches contain regular chicken and those which are topped.
-The single most outstanding success factor of the company is the spectacular service they offer to the customers.
+The single most outstanding factor of success of the company is the spectacular service they offer to the customers.
 Despite the death of Sanders, the company remains outstandingly successful.
 The undying devotion of the company to provide the best service delivery to society has earned it the status of being more society oriented rather than profit oriented.
 This is because it offers the most affordable delicious meals.

 The success of this multinational enterprise has not been easy to achieve.
 This success is clearly based on the marketing and advertising strategies it applies.
-KFC has invested heavily in marketing and advertizing campaigns (Davis 2010).
+KFC has invested heavily in marketing and advertising campaigns (Davis 2010).
 The most effective advertisement is the initial advert that featured Sanders.
 He is shown licking his fingers while conversing with the viewers regarding the secret recipe.
 The advert shows a bucket of the products and features a happy family enjoying the chicken from KFC on Sunday.
 The most attractive feature of the advert is the well designed and colorful packing of the products, and the color of the chicken.
 It is clearly depicted as having been made from the best recipes.
-The advert provokes the desire buy the chicken as it creates an appetite.
-Thus, KFC sells significantly through their advertizing.
+The advert provokes the desire buy the chicken, as it creates an appetite.
+Thus, KFC sells significantly through their advertising.

 Davis, C. (2010).
-KFC’s fanny pact.
+“KFC’s fanny pact.”
 Diverse Issues in Higher Education, 27(19), 5-5.
 Retrieved from http://search.proquest.com/docview/762728404?accountid=35812

 Soba, M., & Aydin, E. (2011).
-Ethical approach to fast food product contents and their advertisement strategies.
+“Ethical approach to fast food product contents and their advertisement strategies.”
 International Journal of Business and Social Science, 2(24), n/a.
 Retrieved from http://search.proquest.com/docview/913054455?accountid=35812